AnselmMarie/pokemon-pet-shop/README.md

 ## Process of the building Pokéshop

 This application covers key stages of building a Greenfield project, including design, app architecture, APIs, CI/CD, and future deployment.
 Below, I’ve outlined each step of the process with a detailed explanation.
-Since this is a personal project, there are certain aspects I would approach differently compared to how I would handle a client project.
+Since this is a personal project, there are certain aspects I would approach differently when handling a client project.

 ### Design

 Once I decided to build a Pokédex with a unique twist—allowing users to purchase Pokémon as pets—I turned my attention to designing in Figma.
 I created three distinct pages, focusing on the Design System, Web, and App.
-By creating reusable components and leveraging local variables for general, light, and dark themes, I was able to streamline the design process and ensure consistency across the project.
+By creating reusable components and leveraging styles, light, and dark themes, I was able to streamline the design process and ensure consistency across the project.

 ### Design/App DS Token Handoff